openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgrgbw442_0_0.md

 ### Parameter 150: Inputs - LED colour control mode

 Inputs - LED colour control mode
+This parameter determines how connected switches control LED strips.
+0 – RGBW mode (every input controls output with the same number, IN1-OUT1, IN2-OUT2, IN3-OUT3, IN4-OUT4)

+1 – HSB and White mode (inputs works in HSB color model, IN1-H (Hue), IN2-S (Saturation), IN3-B (Brightness), IN4-White (OUT4)
 The following option values may be configured -:

 | Value  | Description |